A perfect vegan summer dessert! This homemade Coconut Salted Caramel Ice Cream recipe is entirely dairy-free and even paleo friendly.

 This is the ice cream maker I use: it’s a Cuisinart Ice Cream & Frozen Yogurt Maker

-It is creamy and smooth with a wonderful natural sweetness.
-I really didn’t have to add much sweetener at all.
+It is creamy and smooth with a wonderful natural sweet flavor from the coconut milk.
+I really didn’t have to add much sweetener at all as the coconut flour tastes so naturally sweet and flavorful.

 How to Make Salted Caramel Vegan

 For this recipe, I took simple coconut milk ice cream base up a notch by swirling in my salted coconut caramel sauce.
-It also is completely vegan – made with coconut cream and coconut sugar.
+It also is completely vegan – made with coconut cream, coconut sugar, and sea salt.
+You can use a flaky sea salt if you like even more texture in your caramel sauce.
+If your caramel sauce isn’t as smooth as you would like it, you can push it through a mesh strainer to smooth it out before adding it to your ice cream.

 I use half of that caramel recipe (~3/4 cup caramel sauce) for the ice cream.
 But I still often make the full batch, since that caramel sauce has so many great uses and lasts a while stored in the fridge.